kthpanor/vlxman/_sources/docs/refstate.md

 ...
 @end
 ```
-Download a [text format](../input_files/biphenyl-scf.inp) or [Python script](../input_files/biphenyl-scf.py) type of input file to perfom a restricted closed-shell calculation for the biphenyl molecule at the HF/def2-svp level of theory.
+Download a [text format](../input_files/biphenyl-scf.inp) type of input file to perfom a restricted closed-shell calculation for the biphenyl molecule at the HF/def2-svp level of theory.

 ```{image} ../images/biphenyl.png
 :alt: cover